natlogica/hundred-days/r1-log.md

 ### R1D22
 Today's project is to recreate the classic video game Pong, using what we've already learned about event listeners and collision detection.

+### R1D23
+Turtle Crossing is the name of the video game project I am working on today.
+It is a simplified version of Frogger, where a turtle has to cross a busy highway.